 “It would be silly to expect AI that is designed to mimic human-written text to be easily distinguishable from such text.
 In an arms race of adversarial AI techniques, where new AI can improve its performance along dimensions such as detectability by existing classifiers, we are not likely to have technologies that robustly detects AI-generated text.”

 In The News

-Eswar Prasad, professor of economics and international trade policy, talks about why the People’s Bank of China want a digital currency.
+Eswar Prasad, professor of economics and international trade policy, discusses the outlook for China’s economic recovery.

 Cornell in NYS